LucaFilipozzi/keycloak-extensions/login-event-listener-provider/README.md

         - pattern validator
             - pattern:`^[0-9]+$`
             - message: `invalid timestamp (in milliseconds)`
-5. add a `days-to-password-recovery` attribute to the realm's declarative user profile with
+5. add a `days-until-password-recovery` attribute to the realm's declarative user profile with
     - permissions
         - user can view set false
         - admin can view set true